Gel for dental use. Dentamet dental gel: indications, instructions, reviews. Additional components of the medicine consist of

 Combined antimicrobial drug.
 The effectiveness of the drug is due to the presence in its composition of such active ingredients as metronidazole and chlorhexidine.

-Metronidazole is a nitroimidazole derivative with antiprotozoal and antibacterial action against anaerobic protozoa and anaerobic bacteria that cause periodontitis: Porphyromonas gingivalis, Prevotella intermedia, Prevotella denticola, Fusobacterium fusobacterium Borealis, Borealis spp. ...
+Metronidazole is a nitroimidazole derivative that has antiprotozoal and antibacterial effects against anaerobic protozoa and anaerobic bacteria that cause periodontitis: Porphyromonas gingivalis, Prevotella intermedia, Prevotella denticola, Fusobacterium fusiformis, Wolinella recta, Treponema spp., Eikenella corrodens, Borrelia vincenti, Bact eroides melaninogenicus, Selenomonas spp .

 Inactive against aerobic bacteria.

-The mechanism of action consists in the biochemical reduction of the 5-nitro group of metronidazole by intracellular transport proteins of anaerobic microorganisms and protozoa.
-The reduced 5-nitro group of metronidazole interacts with the DNA of the cell of microorganisms, inhibiting the synthesis of their nucleic acids, which leads to the death of bacteria.
+The mechanism of action is the biochemical reduction of the 5-nitro group of metronidazole by intracellular transport proteins of anaerobic microorganisms and protozoa.
+The reduced 5-nitro group of metronidazole interacts with the DNA of microbial cells, inhibiting the synthesis of their nucleic acids, which leads to the death of bacteria.

-Chlorhexidine is a disinfectant, active against a wide range of vegetative forms of gram-negative and gram-positive microorganisms, yeast, dermatophytes and lipophilic viruses.
-It acts on bacterial spores only at elevated temperatures.
-The bactericidal effect is due to the binding of cations (the result of the dissociation of chlorhexidine salt in a physiological environment) with negatively charged walls of bacterial cells and extramicrobial complexes.
-In low concentrations, disrupting the osmotic balance of bacterial cells and the release of potassium and phosphorus ions from them, has a bacteriostatic effect; at high concentrations, the cytoplasmic content of the bacterial cell is deposited, which ultimately leads to the death of bacteria.
+Chlorhexidine is a disinfectant that is active against a wide range of vegetative forms of gram-negative and gram-positive microorganisms, yeast, dermatophytes and lipophilic viruses.
+It affects bacterial spores only at elevated temperatures.
+The bactericidal effect is due to the binding of cations (the result of dissociation of chlorhexidine salt in a physiological environment) with the negatively charged walls of bacterial cells and extramicrobial complexes.
+In low concentrations, disrupting the osmotic balance of bacterial cells and the release of potassium and phosphorus ions from them, it has a bacteriostatic effect; at high concentrations, the cytoplasmic contents of the bacterial cell are precipitated, which ultimately leads to the death of the bacteria.

 Side effects